jmonlong/manu-vggafannot/analysis/annotate/README.md

 Ideally, we would record relevant metadata in the GAF file.
 For example, haplotype of origin, element name and additional information (e.g. gene type, annotation type, repeat class).
 In practice, the current implementation of `vg annotate` only saves one read/path/annotation "name" per annotation.
-The most relevant information was then crammed into this "name" by modifying the raw annotation files before projection to the pangenome.
+The most relevant information was then crammed into this "name" by modifying the raw annotation files before projection into the pangenome.
 The annotation files were modified using the ([`pre-vg-annotate.py`](pre-vg-annotate.py)) python script to:

 - Rename the elements so that it includes the haplotype of origin.
 This will later help differentiating the same genes/repeats/etc from different haplotypes.